Sunday, January 25, 2026

 The Negroni is not a crowd pleaser like I find the Paper Plane to be.
 So when I discover someone enjoys a Negroni as much as I do, I feel an instant connection.
 There is something to bonding over a more complicated flavor profile.
 You feel like your drinking partner really gets you.

-I still have more experimenting to do and there are many riffs on the cockktail that I plan to try.
+I still have more experimenting to do and there are many riffs on the cocktail that I plan to try.
 From what I know so far, I find the most important part of preparing this cocktail to be the stirring in the mixing glass.
 This cannot be rushed.
 Think of it as an enjoyable moment to pause and fully relax into the motion so that tranquil vibe can be transferred into the glass and passed onto the recipient.
 I tend to stir for at least one minute, two is better.
 Then pour it over one round ice cube.
 This takes the bitterness down a notch and increases the enjoyment factor,

 As for proper glassware, I think this is where you can add some personality to align with your mood.
 If you're feeling easy-breezy go with a larger fancy coupe glass.
 More contemplative?
 A heavy-bottomed old fashioned glass will be more grounding.
 Not sure?
 A stemless martini glass is the middle of the road.